Colorful, bright OLED display

 The Samsung Galaxy A51 is one of Samsung’s biggest mid-range entries for 2020.
 It marks the first time Samsung‘s A series has been available in the US, arriving as an affordable option for people who want a Samsung smartphone but don’t want to pay $1,000 to get one.

 With so much competition in the mid-range, is it a good option for the price?
 Find out in Android Authority’s Samsung Galaxy A51 review.

 Update, January 2021: Added details about new alternatives, the 5G model, and Samsung’s three year software update promise.

 How’s the Galaxy A51’s build quality?

-The Samsung Galaxy A51 is made of a material Samsung calls “Glasstic”.
+The Samsung Galaxy A51 is made of a material Samsung calls “Glasstic.”
 This gives it a higher quality feel than pure plastic phones, but it definitely doesn’t feel as premium as something like the Samsung Galaxy S20 series.
-It’s still plastic after all, though I didn’t mind it nearly as much as the plastic on other phones in this price range, such as the Moto G Stylus.
+It’s still plastic after all, though I didn’t mind it nearly as much as the plastic on other phones in this price range.
 The phone is smooth but not slippery, and fairly light at just 158g.
 For comparison, the OnePlus 8 Pro weighs 199 grams.

 I quite like the crazy color and design on the rear of the device.
 It’s definitely different, and I appreciate phones with interesting colors.
 The model I have is Prism Crush Black, which gives off a sheen of rainbow color when hit with light from the right angle.
 It also comes in Prism Crush Blue and Prism Crush White, which offer similar rainbow-colored reflections.

-The speakers in the phone got fairly loud but lacked any sense of bass.
+The speakers on the phone got fairly loud but lacked any sense of bass.
 I wouldn’t use the speakers to directly listen to music, though the headphone jack is a big plus.

 The vibration motor on this phone was very bad.
 It’s light and tinny and feels almost loose.